Dutch Brain and Cognition Early Career Award

 - An electronic copy of the nominee’s CV, including a full list of publications.

-- A short (max.
-800 words) description of the nominee’s suitability for the award, including a listing of the five most important contributions, each with a few sentences explaining their relevance.
+- One page listing the five most important contributions, each with a couple of sentences explaining its relevance.
 Contributions can be publications, particularly valuable data sets, toolboxes, clinical/societal/commercial applications, and the like.

 - A nomination letter by the nominator explaining why the nominee deserves this award (max.
 2 pages long)